LoopKit/loopdocs/docs/faqs/app-translation.md

 ### Select a Submodule

 Suppose you know that you want to modify translations for a particular submodule (CGM, Pump or Service module).
-You can choose context in *lokalise*; or if it is one of the newer submodules, go directly to the *crowdin* project for that submodule.
+You can choose context in *lokalise*.
 See [Submodule Table for Multiple Apps](#submodule-table-for-multiple-apps) for a detailed listing.

 * Tap on Filter
 * Tap on Context